ejb6/stacktrends.ph/README.md

 # PH Jobskills Index
-This is a simple web scraper that can be used to determine the in-demand skills for the current job market in the Philippines (powered by Jobstreet)
+This is a simple web scraper that can be used to determine the in-demand skills for the current job market in the Philippines.
+This is a work in progress.

 ## How to Use
 1. Edit `scraper.py`.
 The input format for the function is included in the file.